develop-me/bootcamp--setup/mac/readme.md

 bash ~/Downloads/setup.sh
 ```

-Once the setup is complete you can delete the file.
+Once the setup is complete you can delete the file. **You should also go into "Security & Privacy" in System Preferences and make sure you allow the VirtualBox kernel extension.**

 ## Download and install